Britteco

 Request a Quote

-Foam filling UK is a professional service used for filling redundant pipelines, underground voids, chambers, shafts, tanks, and structures to ensure long-term stability and safety without unnecessary excavation.
+Foam filling (also referred to as foam injection) is a professional service used for filling redundant tanks, pipelines, underground voids, chambers, shafts, and structures to ensure long-term stability and safety without unnecessary excavation.

 The material is extremely lightweight — approximately 22 kg per cubic metre once cured — which makes it far lighter than traditional concrete or grout-based alternatives while still providing excellent stabilisation performance.